angarsky/diveintopython/learn/file_handling/json.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/file-handling/json

 JSON files have become increasingly popular in recent years due to their compatibility with web-based systems.
 JSON, or [JavaScript Object Notation](https://en.wikipedia.org/wiki/JSON), is a lightweight format for data exchange, making it a popular choice for web applications.
 Python has powerful tools for working with JSON files.
 In this article, we will explore how to read and manipulate JSON files, and how to use JSON files in practical applications.

 ## How to Use JSON with Python